 - The Amendments respond to stakeholders' concerns about accounting for financial liabilities settled through electronic payment system and result from IFRS IC submission.
-They provide an exception from general recognition and derecognition rules for financial assets (paragraphs 3.1.1 and 3.2.3 of IFRS 9) and financial liabilities (paragraphs 3.1.1 and 3.3.1 of IFRS 9) by permitting an entity to deem financial liability to be discharged before the settlement date if certain criteria are met. - The Amendments allow an entity to derecognise a financial liability from its statement of financial position before the settlement date only when it has no practical ability to cancel the payment instruction, to access the cash to be used for settlement and the settlement risk associated with the electronic payment system is insignificant.
+They provide an exception from general recognition and derecognition rules for financial assets (paragraphs 3.1.1 and 3.2.3 of IFRS 9) and financial liabilities (paragraphs 3.1.1 and 3.3.1 of IFRS 9) by permitting an entity to deem financial liability to be discharged before the settlement date if certain criteria are met. - The Amendments allow an entity to derecognise a financial liability from its statement of the financial position only when it is virtually certain that the payment transaction will be executed.
 They address operational concerns of the entities using electronic payment systems where the execution of a payment transaction takes several days.
-Although the Amendments provide an exception from general derecognition rules, they have a narrow scope, only affect entities that use such electronic payment systems and apply to all settlements made through the same electronic payment system.
+Although the Amendments provide an exception from general derecognition rules, they have a narrow scope and only affect entities that use such electronic payment systems.
 In addition, the exception in paragraph B3.3.8 is not extended to financial assets or to other payment methods and the three criteria in paragraph B3.3.8 further limit its application. - As a result, EFRAG assesses that the Amendments would not result in the omission of relevant information and, therefore, satisfy the relevance criterion.